Pennsylvania Department of Health

 By Deficient Practice

-Based on an Abbreviated Survey in response to a complaint, completed on April 28, 2025, it was determined that Cheltenham Nursing and Rehabilitation Center, was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations, related to the health portion of the survey process.
+Initial comments: Based on an Abbreviated Survey in response to one complaint, completed on February 26, 2026, it was determined that facility was not in compliance with the following Requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations related to the health portion of the survey process.

 Plan of Correction: